Harmlessbb/SimplyDrive/README.md

 # SimplyDrive

-Note: This read-me file has been adapted to give a technical breakdown of the software for the purposes of my university application, the main and most up to date build of the app is found under API-Development but you will also find a legacy version under DotNet archive, when I was attempting to use .NET MAUI as a framework instead of react, but later discontinued it because it was hard to work with.
+Note: This read-me file has been adapted to give a technical breakdown of the software for the purposes of my university application, the main and most up to date build of the app is found under API-Development but you will also find a legacy version under DotNet archive, which includes the use of Keycloak as an authentication provider when I was attempting to use .NET MAUI as a framework instead of react, but later discontinued it because it was hard to work with.

 ## Overview